-Today’s home office isn’t the cluttered catch-all that they used to be.
+Today’s home office isn’t the cluttered catch-all that it used to be.
 Home offices are now becoming primary offices for more than just solopreneurs.
-According to Forbes 5.2% of Americans worked from home at least 50% of the time.
-That means that of the current 327.5 million Americans 17,014,400 worked from home part time or more last year.
+According to Forbes, 5.2% of Americans work from home at least 50% of the time.
+That means that over 17 million Americans worked from home part time or more last year.

-Just having a flat surface and any old chair isn’t going to cut it anymore.
-If you work from home at all you need to have a more ergonomic set up so that you’re not causing undue fatigue or stress on your body.
-Not to mention if you have the proper at home set up, you’re more likely to be productive, as you won’t be constantly trying to either find that “one paper I could have sworn was right here when I was working last” or trying to find just the perfect position to be sitting in to keep yourself comfortable.
+Just having a flat surface and any old chair doesn’t cut it anymore.
+If you work from home at all, you need to have an ergonomically correct set up so that you’re not causing undue fatigue or stress on your body.
+Additionally if you have the work space, you’re more likely to be productive.
+With the right set up and organizational systems you won’t be spending time trying to get comfortable or looking for things you need.

 Here are some fantastic (and fun) options that can help you create the perfect home office.

-Not only is this going to keep your body moving as you transition from sitting to standing, but this can help reduce back pain and help keep you focused and motivated.
+A standing desk will keep your body moving as you transition from sitting to standing, but this can help reduce back pain and keep you focused and motivated.

 This desk can have multiple settings, so you can find the perfect height for you, your significant other or anyone else that may use your desk if you must share.

-You can get beautiful finishes, or functional surfaces, this comes in a ton of different options, my favorites include, this model that allows you to have a live edge hardwood top that really creates a statement piece in your office.
+Standing desks come with a lot of different options including beautiful finishes, and functional surfaces.
+My favorites include, this model that allows you to have a live edge hardwood top that creates a statement piece in your office.

 In the standard finishes I love the walnut and the dry-erase white.
 Having a dry erase desk is great for taking quick notes while you’re on the phone without using any paper while the walnut helps the desk blend as part of your furniture if you don’t have a dedicated room for your desk.

-If you already have a great desk, you can always purchase a standing desk converter that would sit on top of your current desk and make it so you can transition from sitting to standing without having to purchase a whole new desk.
+If you already have a desk, you can always purchase a standing desk converter that sits on top of your current desk to make it so you can transition from sitting to standing easily.
 Like this option here:

 When you’re sitting you need to ensure you’re keeping the correct posture.
 A few different things to look for when purchasing a desk chair: